hiphof/HorseFace/README.md

 ## Dependencies
 Keras 3 will be the default Keras version for TensorFlow 2.16 onwards.
 You may need to update your script to use Keras 3.

+Not available in PyPy: ```pip install tensorflow==2.15.1```

+To continue using Keras 2 with TensorFlow 2.16+ check https://blog.tensorflow.org/2024/03/whats-new-in-tensorflow-216.html

+Keras 3.0 released on Nov 28, 2023

+Tensorflow 2.16 is released on March 13, 2024

+It looks like `tf-explain` is not compatible with `keras 3`